julianladisch/paia-wiki/Confirmations.md

 * `option.about` (1..1)?: Textual description or label of the option
 * `option.default` (0..1): true/false whether this option is selected by default (if not given: false if option.id is given, true otherwise)

+The confirmation request, if given, MUST include all confirmations, including those already confirmed by the client with a confirmation response.

+The field `doc.error` MUST also be set if confirmations are given.

+## confirmation response

+Sent with request parameter `confirm` having one of this values:

+* `true` to confirm all defaults values (this is the default for backwards compatibility with clients unaware of confirmations.
+These clients will not be able to perform actions with required confirmations but just show the document error.
+* `false` to not confirm defaults *nor* actions that don't require any confirmation at all (to preview options and possible confirmations)
+* A key-value mapping from confirmation types to selected options:
-Options with default can be confirmed with `true`.
-Otherwise an item or multiple items (if multiple=true) can or must be selected by returning the corresponding `option.id`.
+    * options with default can be confirmed with `true`
+    * otherwise an item (by its `option.id`) or multiple items (by a list of `option.id` if `multiple` is `true`)

+Open questions:

+* how to handle broken confirmation responses, e.g. unknown/invalid identifiers?

+All Default values MUST explicitly be confirmed too:

 ## examples

-Confirmation request, sent by the server:
+Confirmation request, sent by the server.
+Server MUST always send all confirmations, even if some of them have already been confirmed by the client:

 ```json
 {